Making career exploration fun and relevant for middle school students: why it matters.

 As I go over the template I also explain that they are preparing presentations, not book reports.
 I emphasize that I don't want slides riddled with tons of information.

-Click here for a link to the template I created for this project.
-(The link to my site is noted in the references at the end of this article.)
+Click here (or the image below) to download the template created for this project.
+(The link to my class website is also noted in the references at the end of this article.)

 Career Exploration Project Template